dadukhankevin/Finch/README.md

-## Finch3
+## Finch
 ### About
-Finch3 is a genetic algorithm framework.
+Finch 3 is a genetic algorithm framework.
 It aims to be:
 - understandable
 - fast
 - and capable